 Somewhat Grumpy Press offers à la carte services for fiction and non-fiction authors, including manuscript review, editing, formatting, web site design, and hybrid publishing.
 We are a member of the Independent Book Publishers Association, and offer publishing services consistent with IBPA Guidelines.
-Click the image (or link below) to learn more about hybrid publishing, and check our About page for more about us and our mission and vision.

-Authors are welcome to use our services from start to finish, or only use the services they require.
-Note that we will publish only books which have been edited, and which are consistent with our publishing goal — to become a reputable publisher of entertaining and enlightening fiction and non-fiction..
+Authors are welcome to use our services from first draft to published book, or only use the services they require.
+We will publish only books which have been edited, and which are consistent with our publishing goal — to become a reputable publisher of entertaining and enlightening fiction and non-fiction..